Jointly Optimizing Debiased CTR and Uplift for Coupons Marketing: A Unified Causal Framework: Conclusion

 \section{Conclusion}

 We proposed UniMVT to resolve confounding bias in multi-valued treatment settings.
 By unifying disentangled representation learning with full-space counterfactual inference, UniMVT robustly estimates debiased CTRs and heterogeneous uplift.
 Extensive offline and online evaluations, supported by theoretical convergence proofs, demonstrate significant gains in both predictive accuracy and marketing efficiency.
-While linear monotonicity offers a straightforward implementation for industrial deployment, future work will explore modeling techniques that better align with complex intensity-response curves.
+While the above approach provides a straightforward implementation for industrial deployment, future research will explore modeling techniques better suited to complex treatment-response curves.